nix-community/nixos-facter-modules/docs/content/getting-started/nixos-configuration.md

 -   Enable a variety of kernel modules and NixOS options related to VM and bare-metal environments based on the [detected virtualisation].
 -   Enable CPU microcode updates based on the [detected CPU(s)].
 -   Ensure a variety of kernel modules are made available at boot time based on the [detected (usb|firewire|storage) controllers and disks].
--   Enable a variety of kernel modules based on the [detected Broadcom and Intel WiFi devices].
+-   Enable a variety of kernel modules based on the [detected Intel WiFi devices].

 !!! info "Roadmap"